Pöhler History, Family Crest & Coats of Arms

 The surname Pöhler was first found in Silesia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.
 Chronicles first mention Mertin Polan of Liegnitz in 1429, and Johann am Pohle in 1546.
 Often the name meant "from or living near Poland," but "Am Pohle" meant living on or near swampland.

-Important Dates for the Pöhler family
+Early History of the Pöhler family

 This web page shows only a small excerpt of our Pöhler research.
 Another 165 words (12 lines of text) covering the years 1706, 1722, 1815, 1846, 1624, 1695, 1819, 1887, 1826 and 1896 are included under the topic Early Pöhler History in all our PDF Extended History products and printed products wherever possible.